heig-vd-dai-course/heig-vd-dai-course/01-slides-introduction-and-course-organization/README.md

 **Everything** will be on the GitHub organization created for this course: <https://github.com/HEIG-VD-DAI-Course>.

 More specifically, the course material is available in the [`HEIG-VD-DAI-Course`](https://github.com/HEIG-VD-DAI-Course/HEIG-VD-DAI-Course) Git repository.
-PDFs can be found in the "[Releases](https://github.com/HEIG-VD-DAI-Course/HEIG-VD-DAI-Course/releases)" of this repository.

 No Microsoft Teams, no CyberLearn, no bullshit.
 I want to keep it simple and efficient for you and me and use real tools that work.